-Freon is a refrigerant, so it might seem somewhat paradoxical that a heat pump needs it to produce heat, but you can understand the mechanism by noting the air temperature behind your refrigerator when the compressor is running.
+Freon is a type of refrigerant, so it might seem somewhat paradoxical that a heat pump needs it to produce heat, but you can understand the mechanism by noting the air temperature behind your refrigerator when the compressor is running.
 It's warmer than room temperature because the refrigerator is exhausting heat from inside the refrigerator compartment.
 A heat pump works the same way, but it draws heat from the outdoor air and releases it into the house.
 Many heat pumps also have a cooling function; they draw heat from the house and dump it outside.

 The heating or cooling process of a heat pump requires a refrigerant, which is a nonflammable liquid that can be repeatedly vaporized to remove heat from the surroundings and condensed back into a liquid to release the heat.
 If your heat pump runs low on refrigerant, the cycle will be less efficient, and the compressor will cycle on more often than it should.
 The end results are that your house doesn't get as warm (or cool, depending on the season), and your energy bill goes up.

 Ice on the Evaporator Coils